Listenwise

 Speaking and listening standards sign up

-Tips for Using Listenwise to Practice Speaking and Listening
+Tips for Using Listenwise to Build Speaking and Listening Skills

 “Listenwise provides students with high interest and relevant content that allows them to practice listening and responding in a low stakes environment.
 The content is international and works in newcomer and ELD classes to heighten student’s listening abilities.”